Developer Workflow

 $ git remote add upstream git@github.com:Open-Sn/opensn.git

-OpenSn development uses pull request workflow which is common on GitHub.
+OpenSn development uses the pull-request workflow that is common on GitHub.

-This means all development is done on so-called feature branches.
+This means all development is done on feature branches.

 Do not develop on the main